nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 **Step 3:** `WatchlistCommand` first invokes `User#getActiveWorkspace()` to identify the workspace to add the new watchlist.
 The `Workspace` instance retrieved is used to initialise the variable `activeWorkspace`.

 **Step 4:** According to the instruction "-n", `WatchlistCommand#createWatchlist()` is invoked. `activeWorkspace.getWatchlistList()` is first invoked to initialise the variable `watchlistList`.
-A `Watchlist` object is then constructed with the name "NewAnime" and a empty `ArrayList<Integer>` object.
+A `Watchlist` object is then constructed with the name "NewAnime" and an empty `ArrayList<Integer>` object.
 The `Watchlist` object is then validated, and if no exception was thrown, it is added to `watchlistList`, and `StorageManager#saveWatchlist()` is invoked to save the updated `watchlistList`.

 > :memo: The validation checks ensure the watchlist name is unique in `watchlistList` and the name does not exceed 30 characters.

-> :memo: The details of all `Watchlist` object for a workspace are saved in the file "watchlist.txt" in the workspace folder.
+> :memo: The details of all `Watchlist` object for a workspace will be saved in the file "watchlist.txt" in the workspace folder.

 <br/>